nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/content-repository/deleting-documents.md

   </extension>
 ```
-If you want to migrate trash state to the new property model (ecm:isTrashed), follow the Trash migrations steps.
+If you want to migrate trash state to the new property model (`ecm:isTrashed`), follow the Trash migrations steps.

 **Trash Migration**

 To migrate trash states to the new property model:
-- Follow the step from section Keeping old trash implementation.
+- Follow the step from the previous section **Keeping old trash implementation**.
-- In the Nuxeo Platform's JSF UI, go to Admin > System Information > Migration, click the button Migrate trashed state from lifecycle to property and wait until migration is completed.
+- In the Nuxeo Platform's JSF UI, go to **Admin** > **System Information** > **Migration**, click the button Migrate trashed state from lifecycle to property and wait until migration is completed.
 - Remove the contribution added at step 1.

 ### Permanently Deleting Document